joelalgee/airbnb_london/README.md

 The zipped data used for the analysis.

+## Conclusions

+Neighborhood does affect median listing price, with the cheapest (Barking & Dagenham) being just over half as expensive as the most expensive (Westminster and Kensington & Chelsea).

+Neighborhood does affect median listing reviews per month, with the quietest (Redbridge), being about a third as busy as the busiest (Westminster, Camden, Hillingdon, Bromley, City of London).

+The five most important factors for getting more reviews per month are average review score, self checkin, response time to enquiries, minimum nights, and pets being allowed.

 ## Credits

 This project was provided by [Udacity](https://www.udacity.com) as part of their [Data Scientist nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 Airbnb data were provided by [Inside Airbnb](http://insideairbnb.com/get-the-data.html).